bloomberg/chromium.bb/src/docs/gpu/gpu_testing_bot_details.md

       # ...
     }
     ```

+    And/or a mapping between the new OS version and the "stable" version.
+    For example:

+    ```
+    _TARGETED_OS_VERSIONS = {
+      # Linux NVIDIA Quadro P400
+      '10de:1cb3': {
+        'Ubuntu-14.04': 'linux-nvidia-stable',
+        'Ubuntu-19.04': 'linux-nvidia-stable',
+      },
+      # ...
+    }
+    ```

-    The new driver version should match the one just added for the
+    The new driver or OS version should match the one just added for the
     experimental bot.
 Get this CL reviewed and landed.
 1. After it lands, ask the Chrome Infrastructure Labs team to roll out the
     driver update across all of the similarly configured bots in the swarming
     pool.
 1. If necessary, update pixel test expectations and remove the suppressions
     added above.
-1. Remove the old driver version from [bot_config.py], leaving the "stable"
+1. Remove the old driver or OS version from [bot_config.py], leaving the
-    driver version pointing at the newly upgraded version.
+    "stable" driver version pointing at the newly upgraded version.

 Note that we leave the experimental bot in place.
 We could reclaim it, but it
 seems worthwhile to continuously test the "next" version of graphics drivers as